-The study of religious traditions is a central component of our semester as the basic principles of Buddhism, Hinduism and shamanism are introduced.
-We will attend a 10-day meditation retreat and receive an introductory course on Tibetan Buddhism while living with Tibetan monks at a monastery overlooking the Kathmandu valley.
+The study of religious traditions is a central component of the semester as the basic principles of Buddhism, Hinduism, and shamanism are introduced.
+Students attend a ten-day meditation retreat and receive an introductory course on Tibetan Buddhism while living with Tibetan monks at a monastery overlooking the Kathmandu valley.

-From Kathmandu we will go to the foothills of the Himalaya to explore rural Nepali village life as we settle in to the slower pace offered here without electricity and learn about subsistence living.
-We also venture higher into the Himalayas of Nepal where we spend time among high altitude Buddhist farming communities and travel for a week at elevations reaching over 15,000 ft through one of the most ruggedly beautiful and dramatic areas on earth.
+From Kathmandu, students venture to the foothills of the Himalaya to explore rural Nepali village life and settle in to the slower pace offered there without electricity and learn about subsistence living.
+Students also travel higher into the Himalayas of Nepal where they spend time among high-altitude Buddhist farming communities and travel for a week at elevations reaching more than 15,000 ft through one of the most ruggedly beautiful and dramatic areas on earth.

-Dates for Fall Semester: Sept 6 – Dec 6 (Coursework begins a month before departure and is done at home.)
+Dates for Fall Semester: September 15–December 6 (Course work begins a month before departure and is done at home.)

-Dates for Spring Semester: Feb 9 – May 12 (Coursework begins a month before departure and is done at home.)
+Dates for Spring Semester: February 12–May 1 (Course work begins a month before departure and is done at home.)